-New obesity, height genes identifiedApril 8th, 2013 in Genetics /
+New obesity, height genes identifiedApril 8, 2013 in Medicine & Health / Genetics

 (Medical Xpress)—Busselton residents and researchers from The University of Western Australia have helped a worldwide scientific collaboration identify new genes associated with height and obesity.